 Some of the important features that tenants want is fairly standard across the categories and across age groups – location, parking and a pet-friendly tenancy, while other wants are much more in line with the emerging choice renters.
 In order to attract these tenants it is first important to understand them.

 Enter the release last month of the Optus’ Renter of the Future study, conducted with McCrindle Research.
-It highlights some important aspects for those looking at buying properties, especially an investment property in Sydney.
+It highlights some important aspects for those looking at buying properties, especially an investment property on the Central Coast.

 “We wanted to understand the renter and find out who they are.
 Demographically they’re got punch, geographically they’re got punch and as we’ve found from this technologically they’re amongst the earliest adopters,” said Mark McCrindle, social demographer.